korea-dbs/sama/README.md

 ## Acknowledgments

-- This project is a collaborative effort between Hankuk University of Foreign Studies and Samsung Electronics.
+- This project is a collaborative effort between Hankuk University of Foreign Studies, Korea University and Samsung Electronics.
 - Special thanks to all contributors and the open-source community for making this project possible.

 ## Contact